TiagoSilvaPereira/vemto-template-engine/readme.md

 ## Syntax Highlighter

-We have a simple SilverB Syntax Highlighter for VSCode [here](https://github.com/TiagoSilvaPereira/silverb_syntax_vscode).
+SilverB has a simple Syntax Highlighter for VSCode [here](https://github.com/TiagoSilvaPereira/silverb_syntax_vscode).
 If you want, you can create a syntax highlighter for your preferred editor and add on this Readme.

 The syntax highlighter will work on files with **.silverb** extension.

-## License
-MIT
+## Prices for Commercial Usage

+- Up to 1M generated lines - **$799 yearly**
+- Up to 10M generated lines - **$999 yearly**
+- Unlimited generated lines - **$1199 yearly**